wuzengqing001225/SABM_ShallWeTalk/README.md

 ![Workflow](https://github.com/wuzengqing001225/SABM_ShallWeTalk/blob/main/IMG/workflow_overview.jpg?raw=true)

-This repository is the source code for our paper **[Shall We Team Up: Exploring Spontaneous Collaborations of Competing LLM Agents](https://arxiv.org/abs/2402.12327)**.
+This repository is the source code for our paper **[Shall We Team Up: Exploring Spontaneous Cooperation of Competing LLM Agents](https://arxiv.org/abs/2402.12327)**.
 In this work, we investigate whether LLM-empowered agents can achieve *spontaneous cooperation in a competitive environment* and explore its patterns through interdisciplinary case studies, including the **Keynesian Beauty Contest** (Game Theory), **Bertrand Competition** (Economics), and **Emergency Evacuation** (Behavioral Science).

 This work is realized based on a novel Agent-Based Modeling framework we proposed: Smart Agent-Based Modeling (SABM).